CAIDA/bgpstream-tma-phdschool/exercise-1-bgpreader/README.md

 # Exercise 1: BGPReader

 BGPReader is a command-line tool that is installed as part of the BGPStream Core package.
-It is useful for quick inspection of BGP data, and can be thought of as a replacement for the `bgpdump` tool (in fact, it has an output mode that is identical to that of bgpdump, so in some cases it can be used as a drop-in replacement).
+It is useful for quick inspection of BGP data, that dumps information about Records and/or Elems to stdout as ASCII.

 The goal of this exercise is to familiarize you with the BGPReader tool, as well as highlighting the various data types (e.g. RIBs and Updates) and filtering